navid-ahrary/AZ-104/az-204/08-acr.md

 - Have applications to share the same Dapr configuration
 - Have applications share the same log analytics workspace

-### Reasons to deploy container apps to different environments include situations when you want to ensure:
+### Reasons to deploy container apps to different environments include situations when you want to ensure

 - Two applications never share the same compute resources
 - Two Dapr applications can't communicate via the Dapr service invocation API